SparseDistributedMemory/SparseDistributedMemory/README.md

 #  sdm.ai
-Exploring the (vast) AI capabilities of Sparse Distributed Memory.
+Exploring the AI potential of _Sparse Distributed Memory_.